 - Eat plenty of fiber from low carb vegetables and keto bread.

 - Decrease your stress levels by doing more low-intensity exercise, sleeping more, and meditating daily.

-- Replace highly concentrated saturated fats (e.g., lard, butter, tallow, and coconut oil) with monounsaturated fats (e.g., avocados, macadamia nuts, and olives), omega 3s (e.g., fatty fish), and pasture raised meats, eggs, and hard cheeses if you find that a higher saturated fat diet is impairing your cholesterol levels.
+- If you find that a higher saturated fat diet is impairing your cholesterol levels, then replace highly concentrated saturated fats (e.g., lard, butter, tallow, and coconut oil) with monounsaturated fats (e.g., avocados, macadamia nuts, and olives), omega 3 fatty acids (e.g., fatty fish), low-carb nuts/seeds (pecans, chia seeds, etc.), and pasture-raised meats, eggs, and hard cheeses.

 - Heart Disease Fact Sheet — CDC